第153課: ~ために II: Due to…

 I took a day off last week to get re-examined/for a re-examination.

-I revved up and cleaned to welcome my mother.
+I revved up cleaning to welcome my mother (inside my home).

 And it’s not clear if it happened so because of/for profit.